AI2Phil/digame/docs/IMPLEMENTATION_PROMPT_FOR_ROO.md

 # Mock Data Replacement Implementation Prompt for Roo

+update /docs/AUDIT.md for stage of completion while preserving the structure and contents

 ## Task Overview

 You are tasked with systematically replacing mock data across the Digame platform with database-driven content to achieve production readiness.
 This is a critical blocker for go-live deployment.